pallets/click/docs/arguments.rst

 ---------------------

 Like options, arguments can also get values from an environment variable.
-Unlike options however this is only supported for explicitly named environment variables.
+Unlike options, however, this is only supported for explicitly named environment variables.

 Example usage: